-This article provides you five (5) most important tips which you should take into account while going ahead with a POA.
+This article provides you five (5) most important tips which you should take into account while going ahead with a POA in Dubai and elsewhere within the UAE.

 Avoid Preparing the Power of Attorney Through a Typing Center